 Status Meaning Application in progress The applicant has completed the application process and may begin working with children.
 If he or she becomes barred, the employer will receive notification.
 Cleared This applicant is cleared to work with children until their Working With Children Check expires (date shown in result).
 Barred The applicant has been barred and cannot work with children, paid or unpaid.
 It is an offence to engage a barred individual in child-related work.
 Interim barred The applicant been barred and cannot work with children, paid or unpaid, pending the outcome of a risk assessment.
 It is an offence to engage a barred individual for child-related work.
-Not found The database cannot find a matching result because the: data entered for online verification (name, date of birth and/or WWCC number or application number) has errors; application has been withdrawn or terminated without an outcome; application process has not been completed (i.e. completed the online form; presented proof of identity; paid any applicable fee).
+Not found data entered for online verification (name, date of birth and/or WWCC number or application number) has errors; application has been withdrawn or terminated without an outcome; application process has not been completed (i.e. completed the online form; presented proof of identity; paid any applicable fee).